2013 FA Cup final: Post-match

 The cup was jointly lifted by playing captain Boyce and club captain Caldwell.
 Wigan Athletic's McManaman was named man of the match.
 On 20 May, Wigan Athletic had an open-top bus tour of the town to celebrate the FA Cup victory.
 Zabaleta became the third player to be sent off in an FA Cup final, after Kevin Moran (in the 1985 final) and José Antonio Reyes (in 2005).
 As FA Cup winners, Wigan Athletic received £1.8 million from the FA Cup Prize Fund, and Manchester City earned £900,000.

 Sporting Life described the win as the "biggest FA Cup final shock" since Wimbledon's defeat of Liverpool in the 1988 final.
 Other commentators went further with Fox Sports, BBC Sport and FourFourTwo all saying it was one of the biggest shocks in the competition's history, and bookmaker William Hill agreeing.
 In a statistical analysis performed by Forbes, the 2013 final was the tenth-biggest "surprise" result in the history of the FA Cup.
 European newspapers also commented on the shock result, La Gazzetta dello Sport, Die Welt and Le Figaro all noting the historical significance of the event.

 Wigan Athletic lost their next Premier League match, a 4–1 defeat against Arsenal at the Emirates Stadium, and were consequently relegated to the Championship.
-In doing so, they became the first club ever to have won the FA Cup and be relegated from the highest tier of English football in the same season.
+In doing so, they became the first club ever to have won the FA Cup and be relegated from the top tier of English football in the same season.
 Mancini was dismissed days after the final with the club owners citing that he had "failed to achieve any of the club's targets, with the exception of qualification for next season's Champions League".
 His assistant, Brian Kidd, took temporary charge of the club and they ended the season with a 2–0 victory at Reading followed by a 3–2 home defeat by Norwich City to finish second in the Premier League.